lokszechung/digital-futures-address-book-challenge/docs/domain-models-test-plan.md

    - EditContact name calls Contact.setName ✓
    - EditContact phone calls Contact.setPhone ✓
    - EditContact email calls Contact.setEmail ✓
-9. As an address book, I do not want to allow duplicate phone numbers or emails, so that errors do not occur.
+9. **As an address book, I do not want to allow duplicate phone numbers or emails, so that errors do not occur.**
    - AddContact throws DuplicatePhoneException when phone already exists ✓
    - AddContact throws DuplicateEmailException when email already exists ✓
-10. As a user, I want to be able to view all contacts in the address book.
+10. **As a user, I want to be able to view all contacts in the address book.**
     - AddressBook displayAllContact prints expected values ✓
     - AddressBook displayAllContact prints message if no contacts ✓
-11. As a user, I want to be able to interact with my address book using a console interface.
+11. **As a user, I want to be able to interact with my address book using a console interface.**
-12. As a user, I want to be able to search for a contact by name and have the results displayed, so I can view a contact.
+12. **As a user, I want to be able to search for a contact by name and have the results displayed, so I can view a contact.**

+#### Additional Features: User Stories and Test Plan (Gen AI used)

-13. As a user, I want to be able to delete all contacts at once so that I can easily clear the address book when needed.
+13. **As a user, I want to be able to delete all contacts at once so that I can easily clear the address book when needed.**
     - AddressBook deleteAllContacts deletes all contacts from addressBook ✓
     - DeleteAllContacts works when contacts array is empty ✓
-14. As a user, I want to be asked to confirm my choice before deleting all contacts, so that I don't unintentionally delete them all.
+14. **As a user, I want to be asked to confirm my choice before deleting all contacts, so that I don't unintentionally delete them all.**

 ## Class Diagrams